+32. Do bears swim under the bridge?
 Yes.
 The bridge over the Brooks River is a floating bridge and bears can swim between the pontoons that keep the bridge floating.
 Not all bears choose to swim under the bridge.
 Every year, there are bears that seem to prefer walking around the bridge instead of underneath it, but most bears that frequently fish near the bridge will swim underneath it.

+33. Why don’t the bears fish for rainbow trout?
 They aren’t easy enough to catch.
 Rainbow trout may be abundant in the Brooks River, but they are not abundant enough for bears to fish for them successfully.
 In contrast, migrating salmon reach very high densities in the Brooks River, and late in the season these same salmon die en masse.
 High densities of fish and/or many dead and dying fish equal good fishing conditions for bears.
 Rainbow trout never really provide an easy meal like salmon do.

 The Brooks River is fly fishing only and fishing from the floating bridge is prohibited.
 Only unbaited, single-hook, artificial flies may be used in Brooks River.

 An Alaska state fishing license is required to fish within Katmai National Park and Preserve.